-Refers to the way a signal is wired to a data acquisition device.
+Refers to the way a signal is wired to a DAS.
 In single-ended wiring, each analog input has a unique high connection but all

 channels share a common ground connection.
 DAQ systems have either single-ended or differential inputs.
 Many support both configurations.